 In June of 2020, the Wall Street Journal reported that somewhere between 30 and 40 million Americans had been laid off due to the COVID-19 pandemic.
 Chaos entered the labor market.
 Businesses closed their doors.
 Workers were furloughed at rates never seen before.
-It was, in short, a terrible time to be an employee.

 But the normalcy of these layoffs didn’t change how Americans feel about being unemployed.
 According to a LinkedIn Survey, 84% of workers interviewed said that they think there is a stigma associated with being out of work.

-Now that the worst of the storm is over and Americans are starting to enter the workforce again, it is time to show that resume gap to the world.
 Can you find a way to rise above your employment break?
 Is it too late to turn your resume gap into something productive?
 How can you explain yourself in the most effective way possible, both in writing and during interviews?

 On Your Resume